questionlp/framework-laptop-16/README.md

 You may need to [re-apply the reduced screen contrast fix](https://github.com/questionlp/framework-laptop-16/issues/1) for `power-profiles-daemon` mentioned above if you made the changes in Fedora 40, upgraded to Fedora 41, then replace `tuned` with `power-profiles-daemon`.

+## Fedora 41: AMD GPU Screen Glitches and Corruption

+See [issue #3](https://github.com/questionlp/framework-laptop-16/issues/3) for steps to add `amdgpu.sg_display=0` to the kernel arguments using `grubby` as a potential fix for random screen glitches and corruption that can occur with AMD GPUs.

 ## Fix Headset Microphone Input

 There is a known issue with the default Fedora install may not correctly handling headset microphone input from the audio expansion card.